-Policy / Strategy Consideration Climate Action and Low Carbon Development Act 2021, including the Climate Action Plan 2023 (CAP23) Commits Ireland to a 51% reduction in GHG emissions by 2030 and a net-zero target by 2050.
-Emission reductions will be realised in the Land Use, Land Use Change & Forestry (LULUCF) sector through the action to 'develop, assess, and adopt as appropriate Coillte's Strategic Vision which aims to capture additional carbon dioxide in its forests, soils and wood products by 2050'.
+Policy / Strategy Consideration Climate Action and Low Carbon Development Act 2021, including the Climate Action Plan 2023 (CAP23) 22 Commits Ireland to a 51% reduction in GHG emissions by 2030 and a net-zero target by 2050.
+Emission reductions will be realised in the Land Use, Land Use Change & Forestry (LULUCF) sector through the action to 'develop, assess and adopt as appropriate Coillte's Strategic Vision which aims to capture additional carbon dioxide in its forests, soils and wood products by 2050'.
 Coillte is fully dedicated to supporting the delivery of CAP23, which commits Ireland to a 51% reduction in GHG emissions by 2030 and a net-zero target by 2050.
 National Retrofit Plan Commits Ireland to have 500,000 homes retrofitted to a Building Energy Rating of B2/cost optimal or carbon equivalent by 2030.
 Energy efficient timber products can play a role in meeting these targets.
 National Outdoor Recreation Strategy 2023-2027 Provides a strategic, collaborative framework to facilitate the consolidation and sustainable growth of the outdoor recreation sector.
-EU's Land Use, Land Use Change & Forestry (LULUCF) Regulation Mandates that each member state absorbs as much CO 2 as they emit.
+EU's Land Use, Land Use Change & Forestry (LULUCF) Regulation 23 Mandates that each member state absorbs as much CO 2 as they emit.
 Ireland, having consistently contributed to GHG emissions between 1990 and 2021, needs to increase its afforestation rate and improve land management to become a carbon sink.
 EU Forest Strategy and the EU Adaptation Strategy Encourage natural adaptive measures, such as sustainable forest management and integrating climate change adaptation into forestry practices.
 They consider future changes like rising CO 2 levels and temperatures, shifting pest patterns, increased risk of forest fires, changing water availability, and changing storm patterns affecting forestry operations.
-EU Biodiversity Strategy 2030 'Aims to put Europe's biodiversity on path to recovery by 2030 for the benefit of people, climate and the planet' and outlines actions such as halting and reversing the decline of pollinators, reducing the use and risk of pesticides and planting 3 billion trees by 2030.
+EU Biodiversity Strategy 2030 24 'Aims to put Europe's biodiversity on path to recovery by 2030 for the benefit of people, climate and the planet' and outlines actions such as halting and reversing the decline of pollinators, reducing the use and risk of pesticides and planting 3 billion trees by 2030.
+National Biodiversity Action Plan 2017-2021 25 (and draft National Biodiversity Action Plan 2023-2027) The Plans demonstrate Ireland's continuing commitment to meeting and acting on its obligations to protect our biodiversity for the benefit of future generations through a series of targeted strategies and actions.
+It is a concrete effort on the part of those at the forefront of protecting biodiversity in Ireland to clearly identify the challenges we face, to lay out the actions we will take and, moreover, to hold ourselves to a wide range of forward looking and ambitious commitments at local, regional and national level.

 Government of Ireland, 2023.
 Climate Action plan CAP23, s.l.: s.n.
 European Union, 2018.
 Regulation (EU) 2018/841 on the inclusion of greenhouse gas emissions and removals from land use, land use change and forestry in the 2030 climate and energy framework, s.l.: s.n.
 Climate Ireland, 2023.
 Forestry.
-[Online]
+[Online] Government of Ireland, 2017.
+National Biodiversity Action Plan 2017-2021.

-4 Forest Estate Objectives
+Forest Estate Objectives